Exercise 30: Else and If

 - Try to guess what elif and else are doing.

-- Change the numbers of cars, people, and buses and then trace through each if-statement to see what will be printed.
+- Change the numbers of cars, people, and trucks and then trace through each if-statement to see what will be printed.

-- Try some more complex boolean expressions like cars > people or buses < cars.
+- Try some more complex boolean expressions like cars > people or trucks < cars.

 - Above each line write an English description of what the line does.